 Third Party Partners: PCI selectively makes its postal mailing address list and email list available to third party partners whose products or service offerings may be of interest to you.
 If you do not wish for PCI to provide either your postal mailing or email information (or both) to third party partners, please specify this in an email to firstname.lastname@example.org or send a notice to PCI at the address listed at the end of this Policy.

-Third Party Event Sponsors: If you do not wish for PCI to share any information you supply when you register for an event (including any webinars and events), such as your name, company name, postal address or email address, please specify this in an email to email@example.com.
+Third Party Event Sponsors: If you do not wish for PCI to share, with the third party sponsors of its events, any information you supply when you register for an event (including any webinars and events), such as your name, company name, postal address or email address, please specify this in an email to email@example.com.

 Turning Off Tracking Technologies: You can choose to have your computer warn you each time a persistent or session cookie is being sent, or you can choose to turn off such cookies through your browser settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.
 However, cookie management tools provided by your browser will not remove Flash cookies.
 To learn how to manage privacy and storage settings for Flash cookies, please click here.
 It is important to remember that many of PCI’s services may not function properly if your cookies are disabled.
 For example, PCI needs first-party cookies to log you in to read stories that require registration or a subscription.
 In that case, you may set your browser to block third-party cookies and allow PCI’s first-party cookies only.